 Convention Dinner and Gala

-Dozens of members of the United States Congress have reaffirmed strong ties and growing friendship between Turks and Americans in an annual grand convention that also brought together businessmen and public figures.
+Dozens of members of the United States Congress have reaffirmed strong ties and growing friendship between Turks and Americans in an annual their favorite online games grand convention that also brought together businessmen and public figures.

 Organized by the Turkic American Alliance (TAA) and the Turkish Confederation of Businessmen and Industrialists (TUSKON), the closing gala of the third annual Turkic American Convention in Washington, D.C., hosted more than 700 people, including 49 members of Congress, eight of whom were senators.